 Customization is performed over Digital Control module, which implements the set of commands supported by the tag.
-Since it is the most area and energy consuming module, as shows Table 2, the facility for performing different configurations in the command set will result in a significant impact on the overall tag costs.
+Since it is the most area and energy consuming module, as shows Table 2 and Table 3, the facility for performing different configurations in the command set will result in a significant impact on the overall tag costs.

-Figure 3 shows the command select flow.
-It starts from the library of commands and an application specification file.
+The command select flow starts from the library of commands and an application specification file.
 Based on these inputs, the customer can select the set of commands to be implemented in the Digital Control module.
+The next step is the area usage and energy consumption estimation, which is performed by some iteration.
+Each one selecting a new instruction set, in order to meet the expected area usage and energy consumption specified in the design requirements.